New book by popular Christian author who died in 2019 is published - NewsBreak

 The book opens with a poignant forward by her husband, Daniel Evans, and an introduction by Jeff Chu, an author, editor and close friend of the couple who was recruited by Daniel to flesh out her unfinished manuscript.

 That manuscript was roughly 11,000 words in length.
-Chu expanded it fivefold, scouring through Held Evans’ blog posts and speeches, and through passages that were cut from her previous books.
-Among them was a New York Times bestseller, “A Year of Biblical Womanhood.”World faces shortage of syringes as COVID vaccine doses rise
+Chu expanded it fivefold, scouring through Held Evans’ blog posts and speeches, and through passages that were cut from her previous books .
+Among them was a New York Times bestseller, “A Year of Biblical Womanhood.”Teachers in Texas district told to offer ‘opposing’ views on Holocaust

 “So many of us are fixated on what’s wrong with Christianity or the church,” Chu said in an interview.
 “She didn’t shy away from naming those things, but she always emphasized what is right about our faith and what was good about what Jesus had to say.”